andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 actual_label     apple  avocado  banana  kiwi  lemon  orange predicted_label
-apple              0.8      0.0     0.0   0.0    0.0     0.0
+apple              0.9      0.0     0.0   0.0    0.0     0.0
-avocado            0.0      1.0     0.1   0.2    0.0     0.0
+avocado            0.0      1.0     0.0   0.0    0.0     0.0
-banana             0.0      0.0     0.7   0.0    0.0     0.0
+banana             0.1      0.0     0.8   0.0    0.0     0.0
-kiwi               0.2      0.0     0.0   0.7    0.0     0.1
+kiwi               0.0      0.0     0.0   0.9    0.0     0.0
 lemon              0.0      0.0     0.2   0.0    1.0     0.0
-orange             0.0      0.0     0.0   0.1    0.0     0.9
+orange             0.0      0.0     0.0   0.1    0.0     1.0

 ```
 <br>
 Along the top are our *actual* classes and down the side are our *predicted* classes - so counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.

-So, while overall our test set accuracy was 85% - for each individual class we see:
+So, while overall our test set accuracy was 93% - for each individual class we see:

-* Apple: 80%
+* Apple: 90%
 * Avocado: 100%
-* Banana: 70%
+* Banana: 80%
-* Kiwi: 70%
+* Kiwi: 90%
 * Lemon: 100%
-* Orange: 90%
+* Orange: 100%

-All classes here are being predicted *at least* as good as with the baseline network - and Bananas which had only a 20% Classification Accuracy last time, are now being classified correctly 70% of the time.
-Still the lowest of all classes, but a significant improvement over the baseline network!
+All classes here are being predicted *more accurately* when compared to the baseline network, and *at least as accurate or better* when compared to the network with Dropout added.

+Utilising Image Augmentation *and* applying Dropout will be a powerful combination!

 ___
 <br>